MurhafMoussa/typed_form_fields/README.md

 **Performance Features**:

 - 🚀 **BlocConsumer** with `buildWhen`/`listenWhen` for minimal rebuilds
-- 🎯 **Field-specific updates** - only rebuilds when relevant data changes
+- 🎯 **Field-specific updates** - only rebuilds when the specific field's value or error changes
 - 📡 **Listener support** - react to changes without triggering rebuilds
 - ⚡ **Debouncing** - optimized for rapid input scenarios
+- 🔥 **High Performance** - uses BLoC internally for maximum efficiency

 **Works with ANY widget**: TextField, Checkbox, Slider, Dropdown, Radio, Switch, or your custom widgets!